 To be eligible to receive VOCA funds, organizations must be operated by public or nonprofit entities, or a combination of both, and provide services to crime victims.
+All applicants must be able to certify that they have read and are in compliance with the VOCA Certification of Assurance and VOCA Program Guidelines.
+Additional eligibility requirements can be found in the VOCA sub-recipient Organization and Eligibility Requirements in appendix L.

-&lt;sup>1 The Department of Justice identifies the underserved category of victims as being under-served based on gaps in services for this population.
+&lt;sup>2 The Department of Justice identifies the underserved category of victims as being under-served based on gaps in services for this population.
 These underserved victims of either adult or juvenile offenders may include, but are not limited to, victims of federal crimes, drunk drivers, assault, robbery, gang violence, hate and bias crimes, bank robbery, economic exploitation and fraud, elder abuse, survivors of homicide victims, victims that are disabled, and non-English speaking victims.
 Applicants responding to this category of victims of crime must describe the victims to be served and provide adequate documentation that the victims are under served.